Transformed Diffusion-Wave fPINNs: Enhancing Computing Efficiency for PINNs Solving Time-Fractional Diffusion-Wave Equations: Experiments

 Extensive numerical experiments demonstrate that both parameters of the Mittag-Leffler function $E_{\alpha,\beta}(-\lambda t^\alpha)$ significantly influence the performance of PINNs.
 Specifically, $\lambda$ characterizes the decay properties of the solution, while $\alpha$ governs its wave-like characteristics.
 Larger values of $\lambda$ lead to more rapid solution decay, which can degrade the fidelity of the learned solution.
 Conversely, increasing $\alpha$ tends to counteract this decay effect by enhancing the wave component, thereby improving the overall solution quality.
 This behavior is reflected in our numerical results, where models trained with $\alpha = 1.75$ consistently outperform those with $\alpha = 1.25$, particularly in scenarios involving large $\lambda$.
 In this investigation, we focus on the effects of $\lambda$ and $\alpha$ while maintaining a fixed final time $T=2$, thereby isolating these parameters from temporal influences.

 As both $\lambda$ and $\alpha$ increase, the complexity of the solution dynamics imposes greater challenges on the training process.
 Notably, as $\alpha$ approaches 2, the performance of the Monte Carlo-based method degrades significantly.
-This degradation is attributed to sensitivity with respect to the hyperparameter $\varepsilon$, as discussed previously in Section \ref{subsec:num-valid}.
+This degradation is attributed to sensitivity to the hyperparameter $\varepsilon$, as summarized in Section~\ref{subsec:num-valid} and detailed in Appendix~\ref{app:num-valid}.
 While increases in $\lambda$ negatively affect the accuracy of all tested methods, the Gauss-Jacobi approach demonstrates superior robustness, particularly for larger values of $\alpha$, where the mitigated decay yields more stable solution representations.

-These findings highlight the necessity of selecting an appropriate quadrature strategy—either Gauss-Jacobi or Monte Carlo—based on the specific parameter regimes characterizing the problem.
+These findings highlight the necessity of selecting an appropriate quadrature strategy, either Gauss-Jacobi or Monte Carlo, based on the specific parameter regimes characterizing the problem.
 The choice of numerical integration method plays a critical role in the efficiency and accuracy of PINN training, especially in the context of time-fractional partial differential equations.

 A series of experiments were performed for different values of $\alpha$.
 Figure \ref{fig:al-vary} presents the numerical errors for $\alpha\in[1.1,1.9]$ using both Monte Carlo and Gauss-Jacobi methods under various $k$ and $\lambda$ settings.
 As $\lambda$ increases, the numerical performance deteriorates across all methods.
-When $\al$ goes to 2, the performance of Monte Carlo method deteriorate primarily due to the hyperparameter setting $\varepsilon$.
+As $\al$ approaches 2, the performance of the Monte Carlo method deteriorates primarily due to the hyperparameter setting $\varepsilon$.

 Furthermore, we conducted additional experiments with a fixed $k=2$ and varying decay parameter $\lambda$ for $\alpha \in {1.25, 1.5, 1.75}$.
 The results are illustrated in Figure \ref{fig:lam-vary}.
 These experiments reveal that increasing the decay parameter $\lambda$ substantially impacts the numerical performance of both integration methods.
-For special case of \textbf{GJ-II} with $\al=1.75$, with the slow decay of the exact solution, PINNs could still simulate the solution under satisfactory.
+For the special case of \textbf{GJ-II} with $\al=1.75$, with the slow decay of the exact solution, PINNs could still simulate the solution satisfactorily.

 Additionally, we examine the influence of parameter $k$ on solution behavior with fixed $\lambda=1.0$ to isolate it from the effects of large $\lambda$ values on numerical performance.
 The results, presented in Figure \ref{fig:k-vary}, indicate that as $k$ increases substantially, solution accuracy slightly deteriorates, suggesting the need for enhanced training strategies when dealing with large $k$ values.